 2. Home visit

-Upon contact with the host family coordinator, a home visit is organised with the family in their home to discuss guidelines and questions about the programme.
+Following contact with the host family coordinator, a home visit is organised with the family in their home to discuss guidelines and queries about the programme.
 A family profile will be created for our database to include family members, pets, hobbies, room type, etc. Following a successful evaluation, the garda vetting process will proceed.

 3. Garda vetting requirement